arun-ar/arun-ar.github.io/_posts/2018-11-15-arun-in-leaderland.markdown

 Another revelation that I had via the books is that on 'Why your Leader can't never be your Mentor ?'.
 A Leader always tries to make a replica of himself and unconsciously evaluates their team using the same criteria.
 Also a leader will try to utilize your skills in a way that the team's goal is achieved - more like a team Captain.
 A Mentor is someone who tries to see your skills and guide you to pursue in that path even if it means to leave the team or company - more like a Coach.

+### Love is Leadership
 The main revelation from Servant Leadership that will guide me for the rest of my career and life is this.

->Love (= Leadership) is
+>Love (= Leadership)
->is patient.
+>  is patient.
->is kind.
+>  is kind.
->does not envy.
+  does not envy.
->does not boast.
+  does not boast.
->is not proud.
+  is not proud.
->does not dishonour others.
+  does not dishonour others.
->is not self-seeking.
+  is not self-seeking.
->is not easily angered.
+  is not easily angered.
->keeps no record of wrongs.
+  keeps no record of wrongs.
->does not delight in evil.
+  does not delight in evil.
->rejoices with the truth.
+  rejoices with the truth.
->always protects.
+  always protects.
->always trusts.
+  always trusts.
->always hopes.
+  always hopes.
->always perseveres."
+  always perseveres.
-> - Corianthians  13:4-7
+  >  ~ Corianthians  13:4-7

 This biblical quote as-is applies to Leadership.
+The true way to lead - engaging everyone to the growth of everyone as a whole.

 ### How to deliver happiness
 Having gone far into the leader-land, I found the lead-verse conspiring to reveal more of itself when I got the book 'Delivering Happiness' by Tony Hsieh as a birthday gift from a office friend.
 It had the story of Tony and his company named Zappos that delivers shoes online.
 Tony emphasized more to the culture of the organisation.
 Zappos was a consistently successful company that was later bought by Amazon.
 Tony places high importance to people and culture of the organisation.

 And this book is the rabbit hole for my next journey which is into the 'Happiness-Land'.
 But that's for another day...

->If you want to build a ship, don’t drum up the men to gather wood, divide the work, and give orders.
-Instead, teach them to yearn for the vast and endless sea.
->- Antoine de Saint-Exupéry